 The Department of History, with research and teaching specialties that span from Argentina to Zimbabwe, has a decidedly international vision.
 At UW-Madison, History is a discipline that transcends national boundaries.
-Pursuing the History Major-Global Track is an option for any student who goes on a UW-Madison study abroad program!

 As a history major, you can study abroad during almost any term in your college career, including winter or summer, but there are some important factors to consider.
 If you begin your planning early, you can find a way to include an international experience into the heart of your work in history.
 The information below will help in your planning and conversations with a history advisor.